cepdnaclk/www.ce.pdn.ac.lk/pages/about-us/department-history.md

 #### Cambio Wearable Computing Lab

 A wearable computing lab funded by Cambio Software Engineering.
 This lab is equipped with modern high-end wearable computing devices such as OpenBCI boards, Human-to-Human Interfacing boards and Heart and Brain shields.
 More information about this facility can be found in official Cambio Wearable Computing webpage under the Facilities.

-### 2019

-#### New Computer Engineering Building

-The new building is equipped with modern lab facilities such as a new computing lab, robotics research facility, PCB printing unit, 3D printing facility and new computer networking lab. furthermore, this building will have new student project areas and modern conference rooms.

 ---